Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal: Plot

+Rowley writes that he was inspired to get a diary because his best friend, Greg Heffley, owns one as well.
+After showing it to Greg, Rowley gets accused of copying him.
+Instead, Greg tells Rowley that his journal should be his biography, prompting Rowley to change the title to 'Diary of Greg Heffley by Greg Heffley's Best Friend Rowley Jefferson'.
+Rowley recounts how he and Greg first met, what he likes about Greg, memories of their friendship, and a blank list for Greg's future accomplishments.

+Rowley then writes about the "good boy award" given to him by Greg, including other awards he received for doing Greg's chores.
+After Rowley complains that the awards are no longer special, Greg creates a point system for Rowley to do his chores.
+Rowley later laments that Greg is a poor study partner, recounting a time when Greg attempted to create a secret code to help them cheat on a math test.
+Rowley refuses to cheat, and the two begin exchanging a paper of rude drawings, ending with them getting kicked out of the library.

-In the next entry, "the time I made the worst mistake of my life," Greg cheats by copying Rowley's entire test, even writing Rowley's name.
-They both get in trouble, and while Greg is given three days of detention and forced to take the test again, Rowley is given a warning.
-He gets upset after he is warned not to cheat.
-Rowley writes about "the time Greg totally had my back" next, hoping that Greg won't get mad for making him look bad.
-The class gets a new teacher, who is not bothered by the students acting crazy and not doing any work.
+The next entry about "the time I made the worst mistake of my life," Greg cheats by copying Rowley's entire test, even writing Rowley's name.
+They both get in trouble, resulting in Greg being given three days of detention and having to retake the test; meanwhile, Rowley is given a warning.
+Next, Rowley writes about a time when Greg had his back, hoping that Greg won't get mad at him for making him look bad.
+Their class gets a new teacher, who is not bothered by the students acting crazy and not completing their work.
 Everyone, including Rowley, gets a "C" grade.
-Greg complains that Rowley was the only one who did classwork, causing the teacher to increase Rowley's grade to a "B."
+Greg complains that Rowley was the only one who did the classwork, causing the teacher to increase Rowley's grade to a "B".

-When it was raining, Greg loses his temper when he was playing Twisted Wizard and breaks the controller.
-Rowley then brings up an anecdote in which he and Greg draw their own superheroes.
-In the penultimate diary entry, Rowley has a sleepover at Greg's house, where they sneak out to bounce on a trampoline.
-Greg's parents get mad and his mother divides his and Rowley's room in half.
+In the penultimate entry, Greg and Rowley try to sneak out to bounce on a trampoline during a sleepover.
+Greg's parents catch them and Susan divides his and Rowley's room in half.
 Greg draws an "invisible forcefield" that "zaps" Rowley if he tries to pass through it.
 Greg prevents Rowley from using the bathroom, and he pees out the window in the morning.
 The sleepover ends with Greg flushing one of Rowley's action figures down the toilet.